Skip to content

 Queue storagePending mutations are written to AsyncStorage under a per-app-slug key.
 The queue survives app restarts and is flushed on the next successful reconnect.AsyncStorage (persistent)

-Encryption optionWhen gasConfig.features.offlineSync.encrypted is true, the queue is stored in expo-secure-store (iOS Keychain / Android Keystore) with automatic fallback for payloads over 2KB.SecureStore (optional)
+Encryption optionWhen gasConfig.features.offlineSync.encrypted is true, the queue moves to expo-secure-store (iOS Keychain / Android Keystore) with automatic fallback for payloads over 2KB.SecureStore (optional)

-Flush triggerflushQueue() fires on reconnect (NetInfo) and can be called manually.
-A module-level lock prevents concurrent flush runs from double-processing items.On reconnect + manual
+Flush triggerflushQueue() fires on reconnect via NetInfo.addEventListener and can be called manually.
+A module-level lock prevents concurrent flush runs from processing the same items twice.On reconnect + manual

 Retry policyEach mutation carries a retry counter.
-Transient failures keep the item in queue.
-After 5 retries the item is dropped and offline_mutation_dropped fires.5-retry limit
+Transient failures increment the counter; items are kept in queue.
+After 5 retries the item is dropped and a PostHog offline_mutation_dropped event fires.5-retry limit

-Overflow evictionCapped at 100 items (MAX_QUEUE_SIZE).
-When exceeded, oldest items are evicted and offline_queue_overflow fires so operators can monitor pressure.100-item cap
+Overflow evictionThe queue is capped at 100 items.
+When exceeded, the oldest items are evicted and an offline_queue_overflow PostHog event fires so operators can monitor pressure.100-item cap

 GET IT BUILT INTO YOUR APP